 With big, open roads and diverse landscapes, the United States is the spiritual home of the road trip.
-American singer Tori Amos picks her 5 favourite road trips, from Wyoming to California's Route 1...
+We asked singer Tori Amos to pick her five favourite routes, ahead of her UK tour...

 I love a road trip.
 Part of it, for me, is just the journey: getting into the car and driving, listening to local radio, whatever it is, as you make your way.

 It’s an interesting time to travel through the United States.
 It’s probably wise not to talk politics if you’re travelling and you don’t really know the area.
 It’s always worth looking at people’s bumper stickers on their cars.
 That tends to tell you where people stand.

 But Americans pretty much adore the Brits and, I don’t mean to be clichéd, but they love an accent, so you’re definitely safe to travel in the US, especially if you’re going to the National Parks.
 We really love and value our National Parks and we love tourists.